Fokker: aircraft manufacturer

 The Fokker 50:

-This is a turboprop aircraft whose production stopped in 1997.
+This turboprop aircraft ceased production in 1997.

-Charter a flight on a Fokker with AEROAFFAIRES:
+Book a Fokker flight with AEROAFFAIRES:

 • What are Fokker's private aircraft?